15 Types of Termites to Identify & Fight to Preserve Your Wood

 15 Types of Termites

-Let's get to know about various kinds of termites here.
+Let's get to know about various kinds of termites here and help you make sure you aren't dealing with wood mites.
 We'll cover the main categories and mention the sub types of termites within those.
 A few sub-types deserve their own mention as well.

 - Arid-Land Subterranean